The woman with a passion for preserving the past now has become part of history as a school namesake for Northside ISD.

 The couple married in 1952, and Behlau taught in California, Florida, and Georgia until her husband was discharged from the Air Force.

-Behlau was committed to her students' education and literacy, because she knew it was their ticket to success.
-She also developed the Trailblazer Citizenship Program to teach children skills needed to be a productive and vocal citizens.
+Behlau was committed to her students' education and literacy because she knew it was their ticket to success.
+She also developed the Trailblazer Citizenship Program to teach children skills needed to be a productive and vocal citizen.

 Behlau was equally dedicated to her fellow teachers, who admired Behlau for her legendary work ethic, her leadership skills, and her successful efforts to involve parents at her schools.

 She moved into school administration in 1979 as vice principal at Boone Elementary School and then opened Timberwilde Elementary School as principal in 1980.